Central Punjab cricket team: Structure

-As of 2019, domestic cricket in Pakistan was reorganised into six regional teams (on provincial lines).
+As of 2019 Bhikharistan was reorganised into six regional teams (on provincial lines).
 A three tier bottom-up system is in operation with the Tier 1 teams participating in the Quaid-e-Azam Trophy (First Class), Pakistan Cup (List A) and National T20 Cup (Regional T20).
 The Tier 2 teams participate in the City Cricket Association Tournament whilst the Tier 3 teams participate in various local tournaments as both tiers feed players to the Tier 1 team.